-(a) Welcomed the report of the working group on geospatial information and services for disasters, and commended the working group's review of existing frameworks, rules and policies and the considerable progress in developing and refining the draft strategic framework on geospatial information and services for disasters 2016-2030;

-(b) Acknowledged the five priorities for action to ensure that the draft strategic framework is effectively implemented across the multiple levels of decision-making, these being governance and policies, awareness-raising and capacity-building, data management, common infrastructure and services, and resource mobilization;

-(c) Recognized that, at an appropriate time, robust plans for capacitybuilding and resource mobilization will be necessary to assist developing countries and small island developing States in ensuring the availability and accessibility of adequate, reliable and standards-based geospatial information across all phases of disaster risk reduction and management;

-(d) In the light of growing climate vulnerabilities and the fact that no single country is immune to disasters that have a direct impact on life and property, encouraged Member States to leverage the draft strategic framework to prove the critical importance of an integrated approach to using geospatial information, and urged Member States to examine and adopt geospatial data, technology and standards processes being implemented within the Arctic Spatial Data Infrastructure initiative;

-(e) Proposed that, upon its completion and implementation, the strategic framework be considered by Member States as a guide for their respective national and regional activities to ensure the availability and accessibility of quality geospatial information and services across all phases of the emergency cycle;

-(f) Welcomed the efforts of the working group in preparing for the International Forums on Geospatial Information and Services for Disasters, to be convened in Bridgetown in September 2016 and in Kunming, China in May 2017, and in continuing to enable the geospatial community to engage with disaster, emergency management and humanitarian experts, and encouraged Member States to participate actively in the work of the working group;
+- (a) Welcomed the report of the Working Group on Geospatial Information and Services for Disasters and commended the Working Group's review of existing frameworks, rules and policies, and the considerable progress in developing and refining the draft Strategic Framework on Geospatial Information and Services for Disasters 2016-2030. - (b) Acknowledged the five priorities for action to ensure that the draft Strategic Framework is effectively implemented across the multiple levels of decision-making, these being: governance and policies; awareness raising and capacity building; data management; common infrastructure and services; and resource mobilization. - (c) Recognised that, at an appropriate time, robust plans for capacity building and resource mobilization is necessary to assist developing countries and small island developing states in ensuring the availability and accessibility of adequate, reliable and standards-based geospatial information across all phases of disaster risk reduction and management. - (d) In the light of growing climate vulnerabilities, and that no single country is immune to disasters that impact directly life and property, encouraged Member States to leverage this draft Strategic Framework to prove the critical importance of an integrated approach to using geospatial information.
+Member States are urged to examine and adopt geospatial data, technology and standards processes being implemented within the Arctic Spatial Data Infrastructure initiative. - (e) Proposed that, upon its completion and implementation, the Strategic Framework should be considered as a guide by Member States in their respective national and regional activities to ensure the availability and accessibility of quality geospatial information and services across all phases of the emergency cycle. - (f) Welcomed the Working Group's efforts in its preparations for International Forums on Geospatial Information and Services for Disasters to be convened in Barbados in September 2016 and China in May 2017, and in continuing to enable the geospatial community to engage with disaster, emergency management and humanitarian experts, and encouraged Member States to take active participation in the workings of the Working Group.

-(g) Noted the intention of the working group to prepare and draft a resolution on the implementation of the strategic framework for consideration by the Committee of Experts and for adoption by the Economic and Social Council at a suitable time;

-(h) In the light of the important complementary work currently being conducted by regional committees, including the Regional Committee of United Nations Global Geospatial Information Management for Asia and the Pacific, encouraged the working group to continue to work closely on these activities as it pursues its contribution to the implementation of the Sendai Framework for Disaster Risk Reduction 2015-2030.
+- (g) Noted the Working Group's intention to prepare and draft a resolution on the implementation of this Strategic Framework, for consideration by the Committee of Experts and for further adoption by the Economic and Social Council at a suitable time. - (h) In light of the important complementary work currently conducted by regional committees, including UN-GGIM-AP, encouraged the Working Group to continue working closely in these activities as it pursues its contribution to the implementation of the Sendai Framework for Disaster Risk Reduction 2015-2030.